GauriDevWork/webtechee-external-links-security/README.md

-# Smart External Links Manager
+# External Links Security Manager

 A lightweight WordPress plugin that automatically adds secure attributes to external links in post content.